Your Dreamy Guide To Ile de Porquerolles France

 Yes, you read that right, wine tasting!
 There’s a vineyard in the island, and you can schedule a tasting of their organic and exclusive wines.
 We encountered the winery while biking through the center of the island.
 If you are not a wine drinker, you will still enjoy admiring the vineyard.
 Check out their website to schedule a visit.

 Hike in Ile de Porquerolles

-To the south, the rugged coastline and hidden Calanques make for the perfect playground for the hikers.
+To the south, the rugged coastline and hidden Calanques make for the perfect playground for hikers.
 The scenery is breathtaking, so if you are looking for an excuse to work that gluteus, Porquerolles will give you plenty.

 Have a picnic

-Ride around the island on your bike and set up your picnic at your favorite spot - this can be challenging as there will be many!
+Ride around the island on your bike and set up a picnic at your favorite spot - this can be challenging as there will be many!
 I highly recommend picking some fresh fruits and cheese at the local market before commuting to the island.
-There's a fruit stand in town, but you may find broader variety in the mainland.
+There's a fruit stand in town, but you may find broader variety in mainland.
 It's also a great option if you are on a budget.

 Explore the quaint town

 The small town retains an old charm despite its many visitors.
 Adorned with flowers at every corner, colorful fruit stands, and pastel buildings, the place is a visual feast.
 We wandered along the main road as well as its smaller streets – where you will find the local shops.
 You may see a few vintage cars, which adds to its old charm.
 One of the things that make Porquerolles feel authentic is that locals reside on the island.
 If you take the ferry during school hours, you will see kids commuting to and from the mainland for school.

 Do water sports